Winter in Egypt: pack appropriately

 The daytime temp should be at its lowest about the beginning of January and by the end of Jan it will begin to rise by a degree or so every couple of days.
 Mostly those of us who live here will notice the end of what we call the “winter” around the last week of January and our jacket will disappear into the back of our wardrobes.

-So, if you are coming on holiday to Egypt in Dec/Jan please remember the following and bring suitable clothes
+If coming to Egypt in Dec/Jan please bring suitable clothes

 - check the temp forecast for the regions of Egypt you are coming to before you pack.
 I find https://www.accuweather.com/ to be a reliable one.